Updated March 16 2021

 When you go to a restaurant or grocery store to spend hard-earned money, you want to get what you’re paying for.
 We all do.
 When it comes to seafood, there’s a good chance you’re getting something else.
 Mislabelled seafood is a big problem in Canada.

 Multiple studies have revealed the scope of the problem.
-The University of British Columbia conducted a study revealing that nearly a quarter of seafood in the Lower Mainland of BC was mislabelled.
-The University of Guelph conducted a study that found that almost 40% of retail seafood was mislabelled.
-And Oceana, an ocean advocacy organization, found that 44% of seafood in major Canadian cities was mislabelled.
+The University of British Columbia conducted a study, published in 2018, revealing that nearly a quarter of seafood in the Lower Mainland of BC was mislabelled.
+That same year, Oceana, an ocean advocacy organization, found that 44% of seafood in major Canadian cities was mislabelled.
+The University of Guelph conducted a study in 2019 that found that almost 40% of retail seafood was mislabelled.
+And according to the Guardian’s 2021 analysis of 44 recent studies on the mislabelling of seafood, nearly 40% of the fish studied is still not what it claims to be.
+Clearly, this problem is not going away.

 At Skipper Otto, we have high standards of traceability and transparency because we want our members to know exactly what they are feeding their families.
 Our seafood labels include the common and scientific names for the species as well as details about who caught the seafood and where, when and how they caught it.